pymedphys/streamlit/README.md

 ## Up to date code

 See the [GUI portion of the PyMedPhys repo](https://github.com/pymedphys/pymedphys/tree/master/pymedphys/_gui/streamlit) for the up to date code of these demos.
-Alternatively you can install PyMedPhys locally by running:
+Alternatively to be able to run up to date versions of all these demos locally you can install PyMedPhys by running:

 ```bash
 pip install pymedphys
 ```

-And then within a command prompt run:
+and then within a command prompt run:

 ```bash
 pymedphys gui
 ```

-To be able to run up to date versions of all these demos locally.